AI Code Review Tools 2026

 Last updated: 2026-07-024 min read

-The AI code review tools of 2026 fall into four groups: dedicated PR reviewers (CodeRabbit, Greptile, Qodo), static+AI platforms (DeepSource, SonarQube), assistant-integrated reviewers (Copilot, Cursor Bugbot, Claude Code), and local or open-source approaches.
-There is no universal best – the right pick depends on your data constraints and on which question you need answered: diff quality or conformance with the task.
+The AI code review tools of 2026 fall into four groups.
+They are dedicated PR reviewers (CodeRabbit, Greptile, Qodo), static+AI platforms (DeepSource, SonarQube), assistant-integrated reviewers (Copilot, Cursor Bugbot, Claude Code), and local or open-source approaches.
+There is no universal best - the right pick depends on your data constraints and on which question you need answered: diff quality or conformance with the task.

 Contents